 - Denial – getting doubtful, ‘who wants to read this stuff?’

 - Delay – getting round to it, ‘when my website is designed.’

 - Distraction – getting into nonsense, ‘what’s Boris up to?’

 Recognise these behaviours?
 For sure.
 They are simple strategies sent to soothe our anxiety and keep us safe.
 They pretend to be our friend, our protector, whilst doggedly keeping us from our important work, those essential next steps.

-But I was onto it, and could see that denial, delay, and distraction, were just fear, hiding in plain sight!
-Overcoming resistance was going to be daily fight, and for all of us wanting to grow and change, it will forever be the fight of our lives.
+But I was onto it and could see that denial, delay, and distraction, were just fear, hiding in plain sight!
+Overcoming resistance was going to be a daily fight, and for all of us wanting to grow and change, it will forever be the fight of our lives.

 On the ropes

 Imagine a boxing ring.
 You believe your opponent is external, but it’s not.
 Resistance is your own creation.
 You have been feeding it.
 When you procrastinate, excuse, blame and rationalize, you are nurturing it.
 When you deny, delay, and distract you are making the enemy stronger.
 Every ounce of its power comes from you.

 Once resistance has you on the ropes, it lands lots of small consistent jabs to create self-doubt, lower your self-esteem and damage your confidence.
 Over time you become immune to its power.
 It’s easier to stay on the ropes than it is to fight your way into the ring.
 Here’s the thing, if you don’t take action, you become punch drunk, and will spend your precious life energy continually avoiding, defending, and protecting.